bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "The book is a popular one I found at a library.
 It had to be, because I needed a way to decrypt it myself without bringing the book along.
-So I went to a book store, and asked what was popular.
+So I went to a book store, and asked for what was popular.
 It could have been poetry, cook books, gardening books - just something that was everywhere.
 And I was told a new book had come out, which was cheap, and it was sent to every store in the region..."